-How to Prepare for Writing a Book: 4 Steps
+How to Prepare for Writing a Book: 4 Simple Steps You Can Do Now

 Put your character in a coffee house and force him or her to deal with an angry barista.
 Have a cop give your character a parking ticket.
 Take your character on a terrible date.

-Putting your character in a difficult situation will help you get to know your character’s voice so when it is time to start the book in November, you don’t need to spend time writing characters you are uncomfortable with.
+Putting your character in a difficult situation will help you get to know your character’s voice so when it is time to start the book, you don’t need to spend time writing characters you are uncomfortable with.

 4. Dream About Some Scenes

 Before a novel really starts to flow, I need to get a few critical scenes in my head.

 As I’m preparing to work on a book, for several weeks right before I fall asleep at night, I’ll intentionally try to imagine a scene from the book.

 Ideally, I’ll spend the night dreaming about the scene and then wake up in the morning I’m ready to write it.
 It doesn’t always work that way, but more often than not imaging scenes in this way makes them easier to write.

 Before you jump into writing your novel, try journalling out some of the scenes you think you might want to include.
 Focus on the emotional flow of the scenes and character reactions.